topo-gps/ios-manual/en/waypoints/waypoint_icons.rst

 Waypoint icons
 ==============

 Waypoints are displayed on the map with an icon and a title.
 It is possible to customize the waypoint icon.
 Multiple waypoints can use exactly the same icon.
+Waypoints in the waypoints screen (Menu > Waypoints) can be :ref:`filtered on icon <ss-waypoint-filter-icon>`.

 The waypoint icons screen displays the list of available icons on your device.
 An example is shown below.